bioball/ParkSwap/README.md

 If a parker is coming to pick you up, you will recieve a text from us, including a link to go back to view the parker's profile picture, as well as a button to call them.

-NOTE: Your search will time out after 10 minutes.
+*Note: Your search will time out after 10 minutes.*

 Aspect ratio
 ------------